DTR Sea Information

 Training Guides

-- View the DTR submission Guide for FAK Container moves (PDF 687 KB) on how to submit a DTR to move an FAK container through TSW along with some useful submission information.
+- DTR Submission Guide for FAK Container movements (PDF 687 KB) on how to submit a DTR to move an FAK container through TSW along with some useful submission information.

 - DTR Sea Submission Guide for uncleared LCL movements (PDF 490 KB) on how to submit a DTR to move uncleared devanned LCL consignments through TSW along with some useful submission information.